+The City's Water and Sewer System Junior Lien Revenue Bonds are all bonds outstanding under the Previous Ordinance (prior to the Master Ordinance).
 City of Houston Ordinance No. 2004-299, otherwise known as the Master Ordinance, requires the Fund to maintain a debt coverage ratio of 1.20 or greater in each fiscal year.
 This means that Net Revenues must minimally be equal to or greater than 120% of the total debt service of Junior Lien and First Lien Bonds each fiscal year.

-Coverages of total debt service on Junior Lien Bonds under Previous Ordinance and First Lien Bonds under Master Ordinance by Net Revenues was 2.05 in FY2023 and 1.77 in FY2022.
+Coverages of total debt service on Junior Lien Bonds under Previous Ordinance and First Lien Bonds under Master Ordinance by Net Revenues was 2.18 in FY2024 and 2.05 in FY2023.